What areas of employment does Adventure Medics offer?

 Events - EMT and higher

-Wildland – ambulance EMTs and Paramedics, line EMTs and Paramedics, Camp clinic RNs and PAs, REM team
+Wildland – ambulance EMTs and Paramedics, line EMTs and Paramedics, Camp clinic RNs and PAs, REMS team, RAT teams and ATV/UTV teams

 I don’t live in Bend, OR or Southwest, WA can I still work for you?

 Typically, our events and interfacility transport staff live in either Oregon or Washington.
-For fire, staff usually live West of the Continental Divide (with some exceptions).
+Wildland Fire team members can live all over the country

 What training/certifications do I need?

-At minimum all of our event staff need to have a state EMS license in Oregon and/or Washington as a Paramedic or EMT (we also hire PAs, Nurses, Doctors) before applying.
+Events: staff need to have a Paramedic or EMT state license in Oregon and/or Washington.
+We do also hire PAs, Nurses, Doctors.
 You will need to keep your license current and remain in good standing with the certifying body.
-In addition you will need a BLS or ACLS card depending on your license level.
+In addition, you will need a BLS or ACLS card depending on your license level.

 For all divisions you will be required to pass a fitness test to ensure you can meet the physical requirements of the job